Why would I choose LDA Minnesota for assessment rather than my child’s school?

 Factors might include social emotional concerns, depression, significant changes in the home environment, ADHD, test anxiety, lack of formal education, significant gaps in prior learning, and general intellectual ability.

 Frequency of assessment protocol limits administration of the same test to a minimum of 12 months, so that students do not memorize or become too familiarized with the tests.
-Due to legal documentation required for appropriate accommodations, assessment must be done every three years.
+Due to legal documentation required for appropriate accommodations, make appointments for assessments every three years.

-Can an individual be diagnosed with LD in one school district and not in another?
+Can an individual have an LD diagnosis in one school district but not the other?
 How about from state to state?

-A diagnosis from district to district within a state is generally transferable because school districts are required to follow state criteria for Special Educational Services.
+A diagnosis from district to district within a state is generally transferable.
+Special Educational Services require school districts to follow state criteria.
 Although states must follow Federal Laws, states may apply more restrictive criteria for LD.
 Therefore, a diagnosis may vary from state to state.

-Can an individual be diagnosed with a learning disability and not qualify for special education services?
+Can someone have a diagnosis of a learning disability and not qualify for special education services?

-Yes.
-An individual may be diagnosed with a learning disability using professional standard criteria.
-However, individual school districts may establish more restrictive criteria for eligibility for special education services; as long as they are in compliance with federal laws and state criteria.
-Therefore, some students who are performing below their potential, but within performance standards established by the school district may be excluded from service because their disability is not severe.
+Yes, an individual can have a diagnosis of a learning disability using professional standard criteria.
+However, individual school districts may establish more restrictive criteria for eligibility for special education services.
+This pertains to as long as they are in compliance with federal laws and state criteria.
+Therefore, students performing below their potential but still within performance standards established by the school district are excluded from service because their disability is not severe.

 Is an IEP transferable?

-Generally yes, however, the new school, depending upon the availability of Special Education Services, may make changes to time limits, if any exist.
+Generally yes.
+However the new school, depending on the availability of Special Education Services, may make changes to time limits if any exist.

 See also Glossary of Terms.